Italy Travel Guide

 For a daily tour of the cities, bring comfortable footwear for all-day walking, a T-shirt, pants and a thin jacket.
 That will be enough unless you plan a visit to the Dolomites or other parts of the Alps.
 Italians dress nicely, so you can bring some fine outfits for an evening out.
 Since you will be walking a lot every day, take a small backpack for basic things.

-Top 10 Things to Do in Italy
+A Guide to the 10 Top Things to Do in Trieste, Italy